-e) Disposals and Non-Current Assets Held for Sale
+f) Disposals and Non-Current Assets Held for Sale

 When it becomes probable that the carrying amount of an asset will be recovered principally through a sale transaction rather than through its continuing use, it is reclassified as an Asset Held for Sale.
 To meet the criteria to be an Asset Held for Sale, the asset must be actively marketed and available for sale in its current condition with the sale probable within the next 12 months.
+The asset is revalued immediately before reclassification and then carried at the lower of this amount and fair value less costs to sell.
+Where there is a subsequent decrease to fair value less costs to sell, the loss is posted to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
+Gains in fair value are recognised only up to the amount of any previously recognised losses in the Surplus or Deficit on the Provision of Services.
+Depreciation is not charged on assets held for sale.